Suzanna-Linn/slua/docs/moving-lljson.md

 Changes are:
 - vectors and rotations: encoded without "<" and ">" and coordinates with value 0 as empty.
-- uuids : encoded in numeric format as base64 strings in 22 characters instead of 36 (plus the 2 charaters of the "!u" tag).
+- uuids : encoded in numeric format as base64 strings in 22 characters instead of 36 (plus the 2 characters of the "!u" tag).

 <pre class="language-sluab"><code class="language-sluab">-- encoding tight
 local tab = { ll.GetOwner(), vector(25, 50, 0), rotation(0.50, 0.25, 0, 1) }